 04 of 07

 Some of the mausoleums and markers in Mount Holly are actually "landmarks" according to Google, and they have Pokéstops.
 A few other cemeteries around the city have them too, but Mount Holly is a great place to learn some Arkansas history while Pokémon hunting.
-I've been told you can find ghost types in cemeteries, but I haven't found any.
+Some people say that you can find ghost types in cemeteries.
 Just be respectful when you visit a cemetery.
 For most of the stops, you don't even have to enter the gates.Continue to 5 of 7 below.

 05 of 07